Internet Entrepreneur • Tech Enthusiast • Investor

 As of today, I am involved in businesses primarily in the cloud hosting and digital media verticals across the world and actively looking for new opportunities across Africa as a cloud hosting pioneer.

-I live and work across South Africa, Brazil, and southern Europe.
+I work across South Africa, South America, and southern Europe.

 The goal of this personal web presence is to serve as a central point of the useful content I share online.
 I'm not new to creating online content.
 I started my first web magazine in 2004 as "Mobile Africa" (or mobileafrica.net) and this has since morphed into a tech portal known as "TECH dot AFRICA".